kitasauce/E-Commerce-Backend/README.md

 2. Open the teminal in the main folder in an application like VS code
 3. npm install for all the neccessary libraries
 4. input your credentials in a .env file in the main folder
-5. run npm run seed to seed the database
+5. run npm run seeds/index.js to seed the database
-6. run npm start to start the server
+6. run npm run start to start the server
 7. use insomnia to test the routes

 ## License